badiaamakhlouf/badiaamakhlouf/README.md

 Additionally, I plan to write more about advanced topics and techniques in Data Science and Machine Learning over time, aiming to delve deeper into cutting-edge methodologies and contribute to the broader knowledge base of the field.
 ## 🌏 Social Channels
+Here are the social channels I am active on.
+I would love to connect with and follow others who share the same passion for data science, machine learning, and AI.
+Let's exchange ideas, collaborate on projects, and grow together in this exciting field! 🥰 🥳

 <div id="badges">
   <a href="https://github.com/badiaamakhlouf">
     <img src="https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white" alt="Github Badge"/>